annchy/hola/index.md

 This website is made using [jekyll](https://jekyllrb.com/) (basically i just wanted to know how it works) and hosted by [github](https://github.com/).

-You can see the code for the website [here](https://github.com/anshulchaudhary0677/hola/tree/gh-pages). `Fork this repo by clicking on the top left corner`
+You can see the code for the website [here](https://github.com/anshulchaudhary0677/hola/tree/gh-pages).

 ### About Me